expertailab/Is-BERT-self-attention-a-feature-selection-method/README.md

    [BertModelsAttendedWordsOverAverage.ipynb](./notebooks/BertModelsAttendedWordsOverAverage.ipynb)

 Note that while this notebooks can be run in _google colab_ with a subset of the articles, to train on the full set of articles used in the paper we advise to use other infrastructure.

+To run the notebooks in google colab go to *https://colab.reasearch.google.com* and use the option *open notebook* from *GitHub* where you can copy and paste the full url of each notebook.

 ## Fine-tuning language models for text classification
 <p align="center">